172 Effect Sizes in Machine Learning

 Modern machine learning research lives and dies by comparison.
 A new architecture beats a baseline, a tuned optimizer edges out the default, a fairness intervention reduces disparity.
 The standard ritual for backing such claims is the significance test, which produces a \(p\) value and an accompanying verdict of “significant” or “not significant.”
 Yet a \(p\) value answers a narrow question.
 It tells us how surprising the observed data would be if there were truly no difference between systems.
 It does not tell us how large the difference is, whether that difference matters in deployment, or whether a practitioner should adopt the new method.
 Those questions belong to the domain of effect sizes.

 An effect size is a quantitative measure of the magnitude of a phenomenon, expressed on a scale that is interpretable and, ideally, comparable across studies.
 In machine learning the phenomenon is usually the performance gap between two models, the strength of association between a design choice and an outcome, or the size of a treatment effect in an A/B test.
 This chapter argues that effect sizes deserve a permanent place beside \(p\) values in any empirical ML report.
-We develop the conceptual distinction between statistical and practical significance, define the standardized effect size measures most relevant to ML, and offer concrete reporting guidance.
+We develop the conceptual distinction between statistical and practical significance, define the standardized effect size measures most relevant to ML with their estimators and properties, work through a numerical example, and offer concrete reporting guidance.

 172.2 2.
 Statistical Significance Is Not Practical Significance